Our experts weigh in on what—and how—you will be drinking this winter

-At the same time, we’re also looking for “the next unknown ingredient,” says Wong.
+At the same time, we’re also looking for “the next unknown ingredient,” says Kong.
 “A big one people are starting to play around with is baijiu, the grain spirit out of China.”
 He notes that Miantiao and Laowai are two establishments introducing this spirit to Vancouver consumers.
 “Another one I think will start showing up soon is sotol.
 Mezcal has been quite popular, of course, so a spirit very similar to it would likely be interesting for people.”

 9. Social connections

 If we’ve learned anything this last two years, it’s the importance of connecting with other people, and your friendly local is still the best place to do just that.
 “That’s why you go to a bar, because we are social animals,” says Robyn Gray, the general manager of the Queens Cross Pub in North Vancouver.

 The other thing we’ve learned is that there is a whole lot of social injustice out there, and a whole lot of people who are badly paid and badly treated, especially in hospitality.
 No wonder the industry is making the issues of diversity and inclusivity a priority.

 “There has been a real moment of reflection for the trade over the past 18 months,” the pioneering London bartender Ryan Chetiyawardana, a.k.a.
 Mr Lyan, told the Diageo Taste of the Future conference in August.
 “The idea of human connection has become so important.
 It’s helped people reassess what’s important and fast-tracked concerns such as sustainability.”

 “The desire to explore and discover is more prevalent than ever,” says Jones.
 “That means underexplored spirits and less-familiar cocktail designs are getting the chance to be experienced again—or for the first time.”